saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml.md

 ### `preExec`
 <p><small>| OPTIONAL | STRING/ARRAY |</small></p>

-Specifies which commands needs to be executes before the tests are actually started.
-The commands are executed from the root director of your project.
+Specifies which commands needs to be executed before the tests are actually started.
+The commands are executed from the root directory of your project.

 :::note
-There is a 300sec limit for all preExec commands to complete.
+There is a 300-second limit for all `preExec` commands to complete.
 :::

 ```yaml